Raahim07/Role-Base-System/README.md

 ## Overview

 FICompliance is a Role-Based System built using C# ASP.NET MVC and SQL Server.
 The system follows the N-tier architecture, organized into different layers including FICompliance.DAL, FICompliance.BOL, FICompliance.BLL, and FICompliance.WebPortal.
+The project has been developed using the Code First approach for database design.

 ## Features